adtrace/adtrace_sdk_unity/README.md

 With Google Play Services library 15.0.0, Google has moved the classes needed to get the Google advertising ID into a  `play-services-ads-identifier` package.
 Add this package to your app if you are using library version 15.0.0 or later.
 When you’re finished, please test to make sure the AdTrace SDK correctly obtains the Google advertising ID; we have noticed some inconsistencies, depending upon which Unity integrated development environment (IDE) version you use.

-**Download Google play sevices ads identifier:** [maven](https://mvnrepository.com/artifact/com.google.android.gms/play-services-ads-identifier) , [direct link](../Extras/Android/play-services-basement-18.0.0.aar)
+<span style="color:yellow">Download Google play sevices ads identifier:</span> [maven](https://mvnrepository.com/artifact/com.google.android.gms/play-services-ads-identifier) , [direct link](../Extras/Android/play-services-basement-18.0.0.aar)

 #### <a id="gps-adid-permission"></a>Add permission to gather Google advertising ID